Google Pixel 6 vs Samsung Galaxy S21: stylish almost-flagship phones face off

 Google Pixel 6 vs Samsung Galaxy S21 price and availability

-Google Pixel 6 deals will be available from October 28, with prices starting from $599 / £599 / AU$999 for 128GB.
+The Pixel 6 will be available from October 28, with prices starting from $599 / £599 / AU$999 for 128GB.
 There's also a 256GB model that will set you back AU$1,129, with pricing in other regions still to be confirmed at the time of writing.

 The Samsung Galaxy S21 landed on January 29, 2021, with prices starting from $799 / £769 / AU$1,249 for the 128GB model.
 The 256GB model arrived at $849.99 / £819 / AU$1,349.